 Unlimited number of office visits without copay

-Typical office procedures, such as: flu test, strep test, urinalysis, pregnancy testing, EKG, Albuterol nebulizer treatment, some joint injections, steroid injection, other injections when indicated, etc.
+Typical office procedures, such as: flu test, strep test, urinalysis, pregnancy testing, EKG, Albuterol nebulizer treatment, steroid injection, other injections when indicated, etc.

-Enhanced after hours contact via phone, secure text, email, etc. Hopefully this will lead to less urgent care visits for patients.
+After hours phone contact with Dr. Beauchamp or the physician covering in his absence.
+Hopefully this will lead to less urgent care visits for patients.

 Annual Wellness Exam